 Jude Nutter was born in North Yorkshire, England, and grew up near Hannover, in northern Germany.
 She studied printmaking at Winchester School of Art (UK) and received her MFA in poetry from The University of Oregon.
 Her poems have appeared in numerous national and international journals and have received over forty awards and grants, including two McKnight Fellowships, The Moth International Poetry Prize, The Larry Levis Prize, The William Matthews Prize, the Joy Harjo Poetry Award, and grants from the Elizabeth George Foundation and the National Science Foundation’s Writers and Artists Program in Antarctica.
 Her first book-length collection, Pictures of the Afterlife (Salmon Poetry), winner of the Irish Listowel Prize, was published in 2002.
 The Curator of Silence (University of Notre Dame Press), her second collection, won the Ernest Sandeen Prize and was awarded the 2007 Minnesota Book Award in poetry.
 A third collection, I Wish I Had a Heart Like Yours, Walt Whitman (University of Notre Dame Press), was awarded the 2010 Minnesota Book Award in poetry and voted Poetry Book of the Year by ForeWord Review, New York.
 Her fourth collection Dead Reckoning was published by Salmon Poetry, Ireland, in 2021.
+Her fourth collection Dead Reckoning was published by Salmon Poetry, Ireland, in 2021, and was a finalist for the 34th annual Minnesota Book Awards.
 She currently lives in Minneapolis, and divides her time between Minnesota and Dingle, Ireland, where she has a family home.

 No Results Found

 The page you requested could not be found.
 Try refining your search, or use the navigation above to locate the post.